ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

  module load apps/plink/1.90
 ```

 By default **plink1.9** reads 22 pairs of autosomes.
 However, wolves have 76 autosomes arraged in 38 pairs.
 We need to use the option `--allow-extra-chr` and set the chromosome number to 38.
+On your ``$WORK/pcadapt`` type:

 ```sh
 plink --vcf wolf.vcf --allow-extra-chr --chr-set 38 --make-bed --out wolf